Historical FIRE Backtest Calculator

 What does this historical FIRE backtest show?

 It shows how the same withdrawal plan would have behaved if retirement had started in many different historical-style windows.
-That helps surface strong and weak starting points for the exact same plan.
+That exposes whether the plan only works in kind markets or still survives tougher start dates.

 Is this the same as a Monte Carlo simulation?